hyperspy/hyperspy/doc/user_guide/big_data.rst

   `the dask documentation <https://distributed.readthedocs.io/en/latest/>`_) offers a straightforward way to expand the effective memory for computations to that of a cluster, which allows performing the operations significantly faster than on a single machine.
+(Note that the default .hspy file format does not work with :py:``dask.distributed`` due to some limitations with loading and saving data in the hdf5 file format)